 Craig is a Director on the board of the South Africa Body Of Dance (SABOD) and has recently been appointed as a National Examiner and International Adjudicator.
 He is also the President of the Street Dance Schools Association and has pioneered the DanceSport School League.
 This association has been endorsed by the National Dance Federation, DanceSport South Africa.

-Craig has recently received his international dance adjudicators licence and is able to judge prestigious events like the World Championship and World Cup, Dance Grand Prix, the IDO’s European Championship and International Dance Organisation competitions.
+Craig holds an international dance adjudicators licence and is able to judge prestigious events like the World Championship and World Cup, Dance Grand Prix, the IDO’s European Championship and International Dance Organisation competitions.

 In 2002, Craig was nominated as South African Hip-Hop Coach and went on to manage the South African Team when they performed in Germany in October 2003.